Effect-TS/effect/.changeset/witty-comics-float.md

 "effect": patch
 ---

-TArray: fix A variance (from covariant to contravariant)
+TArray: fix A variance (from covariant to invariant)